sdfuhdkjfn/Exploratory_Data_Analysis/Project1.md

 All plots were generated from the [Electric Power Consumption](https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip) dataset from the UC Irvine Machine Learning Repository.
 The target dataset used to generate plots is from February 1, 2007 to February 2, 2007.

+** NOTE ** While all images in the reference assignment appear to have a white background, they are actually transparent.

 ### plot1.R
 plot1(dataset_file_location)